MoDarK-MK/TradeAIAgent/frontend/README.md

 ---

-Built with ❤️ for professional traders | © 2025 Strix Trade
+Built with ❤️ for professional traders | © 2025 MOD Trade